kylestetz/CLNDR/README.md

 Changelog
 =========

+`v1.2.7 ~ 2015-01-21`: Added the ability to mix multi-day and single-day events using the new `multiDayEvents.singleDay` property.
+Also introduced lazy setting of `startDate` and `endDate` in multi-day events so that if one of them is missing they will both be set to the value that is present.
+This update is backwards-compatible.

 `v1.2.6 ~ 2015-01-07`: Added the ability to specify custom classnames for `event`, `next-month`, `previous-month`, etc. using `options.classes`.
 This update is backwards-compatible.